 The whole school staff team at Ashurst will see themselves as having a responsibility to work with these children and young people who will be in the school role; the whole staff group will receive training which equips them to work effectively and appropriately with all the children and young people in the school.
 Through such a model the whole staff will become more skillful and confident to work with a more diverse pupil population.

 All the staff at Ashurst have received training in relation to providing effective support for children attending our SEMH provision and part of our 'Family at Ashurst'

 All the children and young people in the school will show a greater awareness and understanding of the diversity and richness of our community in St Helens.

-The provision has maximum capacity of 8 children all with EHCPs that are are reviewed by the SENCO and Headteacher.
+The provision has a maximum capacity of 8 children all with EHCPs that are reviewed by the SENCO and Headteacher.

 Playtime - 10:00

 Dinner time - 11:30

 PE is usually held on Tuesdays and Fridays.
 I will always try to inform you with as much notice as possible if there is a change.

 Seesaw - All children have now been set up with SeeSaw to communicate with parents and send homework/ information home.
 Please make sure that you are actively checking this.